tryfabric/memorable-milestones/README.md

 $ npm test
 ```

+## Minutes usage

+This is a rough estimate, but on average, this action takes <20s to run on Linux.
+Assuming it runs every 20 minutes and takes <30s, that's <36 minutes a day, or <1116 minutes a month.
+This cost is per-repo.

+GitHub's free plan allocates 2k minutes for free, the team plan allocates 3k, and enterprise allocates 50k.

+If you run this once a day, (cron: `0 0 * * *` instead of `*/20 * * * *`), it should use <15 minutes a month, so you can configure it on up to ~100 repos without going over your free plan budget.

 ## More Resources

 For more resources or tools to make issue tracking easier, check out [Instantish](https://itsinstantish.com) ⚡️ or check out [this doc](https://docs.google.com/document/d/1b2vrpmclGQqw7Prjm2o5a13J-orLhfSqffvY7SOmZi8/edit) for some thoughts on GitHub labels for small teams.